Nazzanuk/front-end-final/readme.md

 ---
 ## 2. Add a search screen

+**NOTE: For now ignore the server directory completely!**

 Add another screen to the application which has a similar structure to the About page.
-Call it *Search*.
+Call it **Search**.

+This screen should appear in the top navigation alongside `Home` and `About`.

+You will need to make changes to:
+- `screens` directory
+- `menu.es6`
+- `routes.es6`

+---
+## 3.